tom-wilmott/SQL-Project/README.md

 Throughout this project, I significantly expanded my SQL capabilities, sharpening both technical precision and analytical thinking:

-- **🧩 Complex Query Crafting:** Developed advanced SQL fluency, confidently joining tables, nesting queries, and using `WITH` clauses to streamline temporary logic and improve readability.
+- **Complex Query Crafting:** Developed advanced SQL fluency, confidently joining tables, nesting queries, and using `WITH` clauses to streamline temporary logic and improve readability.
-- **📊 Data Aggregation:** Applied `GROUP BY` and aggregate functions like `COUNT()` and `AVG()` to extract meaningful summaries and trends from raw datasets.
+- **Data Aggregation:** Applied `GROUP BY` and aggregate functions like `COUNT()` and `AVG()` to extract meaningful summaries and trends from raw datasets.
-- **💡 Analytical Problem-Solving:** Translated real world questions into structured, insightful queries, enhancing my ability to uncover patterns, answer business relevant questions, and support data driven decisions.
+- **Analytical Problem Solving:** Translated real world questions into structured, insightful queries, enhancing my ability to uncover patterns, answer business relevant questions, and support data driven decisions.

 # Conclusions

 ### Insights
 From the analysis, several general insights emerged:

-1. **Top-Paying Data Analyst Jobs**: The highest-paying jobs for data analysts that allow remote work or are UK based offer a wide range of salaries, the highest at £481,000!
+1. **Top Paying Data Analyst Jobs**: The highest paying jobs for data analysts that allow remote work or are UK based offer a wide range of salaries, the highest reaching £481,000.
+This shows significant potential for career growth in the field.
-2. **Skills for Top-Paying Jobs**: High-paying data analyst jobs require advanced proficiency in SQL, suggesting it’s a critical skill for earning a top salary.
+2. **Skills for Top-End Data Analyst Jobs**: Top-end roles consistently require advanced proficiency in SQL and specialised tools, reflecting the complexity and responsibility expected.
-3. **Most In-Demand Skills**: SQL is also the most demanded skill in the data analyst job market, thus making it essential for job seekers.
+3. **Most in Demand Skills**: SQL is also the most widely requested skill across postings, making it essential for any aspiring analyst.
-4. **Skills with Higher Salaries**: Specialised technical skills such as Bitbucket, TensorFlow, PyTorch, and PySpark are associated with the highest average salaries, highlighting the premium placed on expertise in big data, machine learning, and modern development workflows.
+4. **Skills with Higher Salaries**: Specialised technical skills such as Bitbucket, TensorFlow, PyTorch, and PySpark are associated with higher than average salaries, reflecting their importance in cutting edge analytics and data engineering.
-5. **Optimal Skills for Job Market Value**: SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximise their market value.
+5. **Optimal Skills for Job Market Value**: SQL, cloud platforms (Azure, AWS, Snowflake), and modern BI tools (Power BI, Tableau) strike a balance between high demand and strong earning potential, making them some of the most strategic skills to learn.

 ### Closing Thoughts

-This project enhanced my SQL skills and provided valuable insights into the remote and UK based data analyst job market.
-The findings from the analysis serve as a guide to prioritiaing skill development and job search efforts.
-Aspiring data analysts can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
-This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of data analytics.
+This project strengthened my SQL expertise and deepened my understanding of the UK and remote data analyst job market.
+More importantly, it highlighted how salary trends align with employer priorities from foundational data handling to advanced big data and cloud technologies.

+By focusing on skills that are both in high demand and central to business value, data analysts can position themselves for long term career resilience in a rapidly evolving industry.